ChilliCream/hotchocolate-docs/docs/introduction.md

 title: Introduction
 ---

-Hot Chocolate is a .NET GraphQL server platform that can help you build a GraphQL layer over your existing and new infrastructure.
+Hot Chocolate is a .NET GraphQL platform that can help you build a GraphQL layer over your existing and new infrastructure.

 Our API will let you start very quickly with pre-built templates that let you start in seconds.